Turkish Citizenship by Investment: The Ultimate Guide

 As such, not many people would give up their Western citizenship to become Turkish.
 It is, however, a good passport to use as part of a passport portfolio or with our ‘Belt and Suspenders’ strategy.

-If you like investing in real estate, have cash lying around, and want to expand your global options, Turkey may be a good deal.
+If you like investing in real estate, have cash available and want to expand your global options, Turkey may be a good deal.

 Let’s look at the various benefits that Turkish citizenship brings: